-- Each week, the D2L course consists of an overview, topics, activities, and checklist page. - Overview: This page will introduce the week's topics and learning objectives. - Topics: This page will include the readings, lecture notes, recordings of lectures, and media to support your learning growth during the course. - Activities: This page will ask you to make products discussion posts, assignments, etc. or take quizzes / exams.
+- Each week, the D2L course consists of an overview, topics, activities, and checklist page. - Overview: This page will introduce the week's topics and learning objectives.

+- Topics: This page will include the readings, lecture notes, recordings of lectures, and media to support your learning growth during the course. - Activities: This page will ask you to make products discussion posts, assignments, etc. or take quizzes / exams.
 These are designed to synthesize and represent what you have learned.
 This is where you will find links for everything due that week. - Checklist: This page will help you keep track of the weekly content and ensure you have completed all tasks. - Each week's content (D2L Pages including lecture notes, readings, etc.) will open at 7pm Friday before the week is set to begin. - Course activities (Discussion assignments, Quizzes, and Exams) will be completed in the D2L course.
-Assignments will open at 7am Monday at the start of the week and close at 4pm Friday the week they are due. - o For example, Week 4 consists of the dates 9/18 9/22.
-Therefore, Week 3 content will open at 7pm on Friday (9/15).
-The activities due in Week 3 (Packback #3 & Quiz #3) will open at 7am on Monday (9/18) and close at 4pm on Friday (9/22).
-All due dates and times are clearly listed in the schedule at the end of the syllabus if in doubt, check the schedule! - One of Dr. Thompson's goals is to help you find rest (maybe even some fun!) on your weekend, so the weekly structure is designed to help achieve that goal.
-You can use your weekend however you see fit catching up on previous content, getting ahead on the next week's content, or doing absolutely nothing for the course but please know that is why everything closes at 4pm on Fridays. - In weeks with holidays or break days, content will be posted, but activities will not be due until Friday of the following week to allow you to enjoy your break.
-Again, check the schedule at the end of the syllabus. - Each week you will be expected to complete the readings, come to lecture (if joining in-person) or watch the lecture (if joining online), participate in the discussions, and take the quizzes or exams.
+Assignments will open at 7am Monday at the start of the week and close at 4pm Friday the week they are due. - \circ For example, Week 3 consists of the dates 1/22 1/26. - o Therefore, Week 3 content will open at 7pm on Friday (1/19). - The activities due in Week 3 (Packback #3 & Quiz #3) will open at 7am on Monday (1/22) and close at 4pm on Friday (1/26). - All due dates and times are clearly listed in the schedule at the end of this syllabus if in doubt, check the schedule! - One of Dr. Thompson's goals is to help you find rest (maybe even some fun!) on your weekend, so the weekly structure is designed to help achieve that goal.
+You can use your weekend however you see fit catching up on previous content, getting ahead on the next week's content, or doing absolutely nothing for the course but please know that is why everything closes at 4pm on Fridays. - Each week you will be expected to complete the readings, come to lectures, participate in the discussions, and take the quizzes or exams.
 As a 3-credit, 16-week course, you should plan to spend about 8-10 hours each week on course material.
 This should look like 2 hours of reading the textbook and taking notes on the readings, 2 hours to read/take notes on the discussion readings and/or prepare packback discussion posts, 3 hours to attend and take notes on lecture material, 1 hour to review the previous material, and 1-2 hours for quizzes and exams.